 Grimme moves the HMI for changing the nominal values of the 80 most important harvesting parameters from the driver terminal(s) to an extra piece of hardware – called ErgoDrive.
 Four rotary knobs next to a small display enable the driver to change the nominal values of the 80 most important harvesting parameters.

 As the driver looks at the display at a flat angle, he will probably have difficulties to see anything on the display.
 He must either memorise which of the four knobs does what or bent forward.
-Is this really more ergonomic and easier to use than showing the direct-access parameters on the terminal screen and changing them through a special rotary knob?
+This clearly is less ergonomic and more difficult to use than showing the direct-access parameters on the terminal screen and changing them through a special rotary knob.

 Another thing is clear: Moving software functionality into dedicated hardware is certainly more expensive or less economic for the customer.